 Furthermore, this vehicle come with Entune Premium JBL Audio with Integrated Navigation and App Suite on SE and Limited grades; it’s standard with the Platinum grade.

 As Consumer Reports notes:

 Also, the RAV4 is now much more responsive on turning.
-When pushed to its handling limits, the RAV4 remains steady and predictable.
+When pushed to its handling limits, the RAV4 also remains steady and predictable.
 Although, Toyota tweaked the RAV4’s overly firm ride into something more cushioned.
-Yet, compromise comes at a slight sacrifice of handling precision.
+Yet, compromise also comes at a slight sacrifice of handling precision.
 In conclusion, Toyota also quieted the road and engine noise that seeps into the cabin.